A numerical investigation of Rayleigh-Benard convection with an obstruction: Results and discussions

 For the cases with $\Ra = 10^5$, convection in the fluid is not affected as much since the no-obstruction and side-obstruction $\Nus_L$ curves behave similarly.
 For a higher temperature difference of $\Ra = 10^6$, we find the system does not reach a steady-state.
 Since no steady-state is reached, the local Nusselt values are not calculated and there is no curve for this case presented.
 Therefore, we turn to the mathematical energy and Nusselt numbers as a function of time to help describe this flow.

 The graphs in Figure \ref{fig:energyAndNusselt} compare the energies and Nusselt numbers for each of our cases, with each row comparing simulations of the same Rayleigh number.
 For $\Ra = 10^4$ (seen in the top row), the energy trend for the cases without an obstruction and the middle obstruction cases are similar.
 However for the side obstruction case, there is barely any mathematical energy in the system and the Nusselt number is $\Nus(t)=1$ for the duration of the simulation.
-This signifies that the system differs very slightly from the initial state, and there is no convective heat transfer.
+While the temperature field deviates slightly from the linear conductive state (since it must satisfy the Neumann conditions around the boundary of the obstruction), there is little fluid velocity.
+The temperature and vertical fluid velocity are both symmetric about $z=.5$(evidenced by the patterns of the temperature profiles and streamlines for this case in Figure \ref{fig:SteadyCases}), and this symmetry allows the Nusselt number calculated by Equation \eqref{eqn:nuss} to be close to 1, signifying there is no convective heat transfer.
 Therefore, the location of the side obstruction hinders convection almost entirely, which agrees with the results from the local Nusselt profiles shown in Figure \ref{fig:localNusselt}.

 For $\Ra = 10^5$, as seen in the second row of Figure \ref{fig:energyAndNusselt}, the trends in the mathematical energies and Nusselt numbers are relatively similar for all three cases in that they first oscillate and then settle down to a steady-state.